 Defending Albuquerque from the east was not easy, and there many stories about attacks and deaths.
 As tensions eased there are also stories of trading and mutually beneficial relationships with the tribes from the east.

-Discover more about the role of the Genízaro – defined as a Comanche, Ute, Kiowa, Apache, Pawnee, Pueblo or Navajo taken as slaves by each other, or by Spanish colonists and their destinies in New Mexico by reading the books and articles noted below.
+Discover more about the role of the Genízaro – defined as a Comanche, Ute, Kiowa, Apache, Pawnee, Pueblo or Navajo taken as slaves by each other, or by Spanish colonists and their destinies in New Mexico by joining the Genízaro Nation Community Forum Group on Facebook, and by reading the books and articles noted below.

 DNA analysis can be revealing…if you are a descendant of one of the settlers of our Land Grant, there is a fair chance that you will have at least 30% indigenous DNA, and perhaps more.
 Stories from your family history may reveal the specific heritage of your indigenous DNA.